visualboyadvance-m/visualboyadvance-m/trunk/doc/ReadMe.txt

 The first two are available from http://vba-m.ngemu.com/vbam/vbacompiles/msvc2008/dll.7z, while the last requires an update to DirectX, you can use the following tool to update - http://vba-m.ngemu.com/vbam/vbacompiles/msvc2008/Directx_9c_webupdater.zip

+The OpenAL runtime may be downloaded from http://openal.org/downloads.html

 ==============
 To Do List